Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 The file is available here: blockchain/setup.go

-Tips: take care of the chaincode version, if you want to update your chaincode, increment the version number set at the line 105 of this
+Tips: take care of the chaincode version, if you want to update your chaincode, increment the version number set at the lines 103 and 113 of this setup.go

 file.
 Otherwise the network will keep the same chaincode.